futurehomeno/fimp-api/README.md

 The Time Parameters service is used to set date and time.
 Time zone offset and daylight savings may be set in the Time Parameters service if necessary.
 The data formats is ISO-8601 compliant.

-Examples can be found in [Time.md](z-wave/Time.md) in the z-wave folder.
+Examples can be found in [Time.md](z-wave/Time.md) in the Z-Wave folder.

 Note: In the case where the clock is updated via an external source such as SAT, internet, Rugby/Frankfurt source, omit this service.